 To make all of this more concrete, we'll explore a toy example using the highly simplified one locus at a time approach to GWAS with a highly simplified example of the multiple regression approach to GWAS.
-You'll find the R code used to create and analyze this simple example at http://darwin.eeb.uconn.edu/eeb348-resources/genomic-prediction.R If you source("genomic-prediction.R") it will
+You'll find an R notebook that implements all of these analyses at http://darwin.eeb.uconn.edu/eeb348-notes/Exploring-genomic-prediction. nb.html.
+I encourage you to download the notebook as you follow along.
+You will find it especially useful if you try some different scenarios by changing nloci and effect when you generate the data that you later analyze locus by locus or with genomic prediction.
+Here's what the code as written does:

 - Generate a random dataset with 100 individuals and 20 loci, 5 of which influence the phenotype.
 The effect of one "1" allele at locus 1 is 1, at locus 2 -1, at locus 3 0.5, at locus 4 -0.5, and at locus 5 0.25.
-The standard deviation of the phenotype around the predicted mean is 0.1. - Run the locus-by-locus regression for each locus and store the results (mean and 95% credible interval) in "results.csv" and retain the results in results. results is sorted in by the magnitude of the posterior mean, so that loci with the largest estimated effect occur at the top and loci with the smallest effect occur at the bottom.
+The standard deviation of the phenotype around the predicted mean is 0.2. - Run the locus-by-locus regression for each locus and store the results (mean and 95% credible interval) in results. results is sorted in by the magnitude of the posterior

-7In Europe the heritability of height at age 20 is about 80 percent [59].
+7In Europe the heritability of height at age 20 is about 80 percent [61].